dxw/contracts/agreements/employment.md

 * Holiday notice periods normalised to 7 days for a day off and 28 days for anything longer
 * Indicative list of things which constitute gross misconduct
-* Contract now stipulates that dxw must be reasonable when considering dismissal for long-term sick -->
+* Contract now stipulates that dxw must be reasonable when considering dismissal for long-term sick
+* Staff handbook retired, "working arrangements" section of playbook replaces it -->

 # Contract of Employment